ibm-cloud-architecture/refarch-kc-streams/README.md

 ### Ingest: Data Inputs

 The application takes in a continuous stream of real time data which is used to make decisions and predict possible problems.
-The data enters the streaming analytics application as a tuple which includes all of the following items:
+The data enters the streaming analytics application as a tuple which includes following data:
 - Measurement timestamp.
 - Ship identifier.
 - Ambient temperature of the ship.